-EMX Royalty Corporation is in the business of organically generating royalties derived from a portfolio of mineral property interests.
-The Company augments royalty generation with royalty acquisitions and strategic investments.
-EMX's royalty and mineral property portfolio consists of 282 properties in North America, Europe, Türkiye, Latin America, Morocco and Australia.
+EMX is in the business of acquiring and managing royalties, strategic investments, and organically generating royalties derived from a portfolio of mineral property interests.
+EMX's royalty and mineral property portfolio consists of 251 royalties and royalty generating properties in North America, Europe, Türkiye, Latin America, Morocco and Australia.
 The Company's portfolio is comprised of the following:

+Asset Type Quantity

-Producing Royalties 6
+Producing Royalties 7

-Advanced Royalties 11
+Advanced Royalties 10

-Exploration Royalties 149
+Exploration Royalties 125

+Total Royalties 142

-Royalty Generation Properties 116
+Royalty Generation Properties 105